Cha Eun-woo: 2016–2022: Debut with Astro, solo activities and rising popularity

 In April 2020, Cha joined SBS television show Master in the House as a fixed cast member.
 At the 2020 SBS Entertainment Awards, he won the Rookie Award for his role on the show.
-In December 2020, he starred in the tvN coming-of-age romance drama True Beauty based on the webtoon of the same name, playing high school student alongside Moon Ga-young.
+In December 2020, he starred in the tvN coming-of-age romance drama True Beauty based on the webtoon of the same name, playing a high school student alongside Moon Ga-young.
 In June 2021, he left Master in the House.
 In November 2021, Cha released "Don't Cry, My Love", a ballad song featuring a piano performance, for the official soundtrack of the comic Under The Oak Tree.

-In 2022, Cha recorded "Focus on Me" for the soundtrack of the Kakao webtoon The Villainess Is a Marionette, released on February 22.
+In 2022, Cha recorded the remake of "Focus on Me" for the soundtrack of the Kakao Webtoon The Villainess Is a Marionette, released on February 22.
 He then played the role of a Navy officer in Hwang In-ho's urban terror action film Decibel which was released in November 2022.
 Later that year he starred in TVING drama Island alongside Kim Nam-gil, Lee Da-hee and Sung Joon, playing the role of an exorcist priest.
-On December 30, Fantagio released an official statement and stated that Cha had decided to renew his contract with the agency.
+On December 30, Fantagio released an official statement stating that Cha had decided to renew his contract with the agency.

-In 2023, Cha is set to star in the webtoon-based fantasy romance drama drama A Good Day to Be a Dog.